clfraser/mental_wellbeing_egm/README.md

 ## More information

-For more information (and access to a full technical handover document for PHS colleagues), please contact [phs.egm@phs.scot] (mailto:phs.egm@phs.scot)
+For more information (and access to a full technical handover document for PHS colleagues), please contact [phs.egm@phs.scot](mailto:phs.egm@phs.scot)